Asynchronous Capacity per Unit Cost: Proofs of Results

-\begin{IEEEproof}[Achievability of Theorem~\ref{ulimit}] We first show the existence of a random code with the desired properties.
-Then, via an expurgation argument, we show the existence of a deterministic code achieving the same (asymptotic) performance as the random code.
+\begin{IEEEproof}[Achievability of Theorem~\ref{ulimit}] We first show the existence of a random code that achieves the asynchronous capacity per unit cost when the latter is computed with respect to average error probability.
+A standard expurgation argument then shows the existence of a deterministic code achieving the same (asymptotic) performance as the random code, but now with respect to maximum error probability.